ABOUT OCHRE PRINT STUDIO

 A further room divided into two areas provides screen storage with a separate wet room and large designated area for reclaiming screens with a power wash hose and all chemicals required to degrease and strip screens.
 In our spacious studio we are awaiting the arrival of a replacement vacummed bed mid-September.
-Currently we offer the choice of one large and one medium sized vacuumed screenprinting beds (Mylar [medium], and Truemax) and eight ‘jigs’ of various sizes (for table top screenprinting without a vacuum) and a large range of squeegees suitable for all screen sizes.
+Currently we offer the choice of two large and one medium sized vacuumed screenprinting beds (Mylar [medium], Mahler and Truemax) and eight ‘jigs’ of various sizes (for table top screenprinting without a vacuum) and a large range of squeegees suitable for all screen sizes.
 There are three large drying racks located around the studio and buckets and sponges for cleaning screens during printing.
-Currently, only one bed is available for screenprinting at a time to maintain social distancing.
+Currently, only two beds are available for screenprinting at a time to maintain social distancing.

 A range of papers suitable for screenprinting are available to purchase from our shop at very reasonable prices.

 Intaglio and Relief Printing